danielc777888/window-cleaning-agent/README.md

 # window-cleaning-agent
-window cleaning agent done for ai course
+- window cleaning agent done for university ai course (2006)
+- checkout docs folder for more info